Q. What is the difference between a determinate and an indeterminate tomato?

 Harden off your transplants over the last week in your indoor care with daily trips outside to enjoy a taste of what’s to come, returning them to a protected place at night.

+Follow the bulleted steps in the crop-rotation question above (laying down black plastic, pruning off lower leaves, etc.).
 On transplanting, snip off any flowerbuds that set until the plant is settled in and growing strong, after it reaches perhaps a foot tall or so.

 back to top